It’s better to keep answers diagrammatic and less verbose.

 - Pay attention to general essays rather than type studies

-- Always correlate things from evolutionary viewpoint -Draw as many diagrams and flow charts as possible
+- Always correlate things from an evolutionary viewpoint -Draw as many diagrams and flow charts as possible

 - Students should cover all theories.